-All our efforts over the next 10 days are focussed in supporting tie on an efficient and optimal close of the contract documentation by authorised representatives to record final positions from which the award documentation will be finalised.
+All our efforts over the next 48 hours 10 days are focussed in supporting tie on an efficient and optimal close of the contract documentation which will be initialled by authorised representatives to record final positions (from which the award documentation will be finalised) and on the basis of which tie can issue the notification of intent to award with confidence.

-This report itself has needed to strike a difficult balance between commenting upon what is still under final discussion and what we can reasonably anticipate as a firm, settled outcome.
+This report itself has needed to strike a difficult balance between commenting upon what is still under final discussion with an unpredictable counter party and what we can reasonably anticipate as ana firm, settled outcome.